ClarenceBain/Reddit-Media-Grabber-IOS/README.md

   Example_FRAMEWORKS = UIKit AVFoundation
   ```

-After setting up your Makefile you can begin usage, example below:
+After setting up your Makefile you can begin usage, examples below:

+Grabbing video (automatic method):
 ```objc
 // This is an example of using RMG, this hook may or may not work in actual testing
 #import "RedditMediaGrabber.h"